September 2020: This chapter has been updated as a result of local review.

 Providers should underpin their own policies and procedures under the six safeguarding principles (see Principles, Section 1, Principles of Adult Safeguarding).
 They should empower adults to fully participate in how services are run by creating a culture of dignity and respect.
 Providers are accountable to adults using their services and commissioners, for meeting the expected standard of care agreed in individual care plans, contracts and commissions.
 They are expected to have a robust quality assurance framework in place that evidences commitment to prevention and early intervention.
 Such commitments are about recognising potential abuse and learning from past situations to inform better practice.

 Undertaking regular staff training, supervision and appraisals, self-audits and making changes as a result, reduces the risk of matters escalating to safeguarding action.
-Providers should publish an open and transparent complaint procedure with the assurance of no retribution; and offer ways of gaining customer feedback supports empowerment and quality assurance.
+Providers should publish an open and transparent complaint procedure with the assurance of no retribution; and offer ways of gaining customer feedback that supports empowerment and quality assurance.
 Independent advocacy and regular service user/carer/patient led meetings are equally important to ensuring that services are influenced by adults who use them.
 Providing Good Care (Local Government Association) gives guidance for providers to audit the quality and safety of their services.
 Providers have a duty of care to protect adults and meet safeguarding standards; this can be evidenced where there is a clear commitment to protection in their policy and procedures that is observed in practice.
 Action taken in response to safeguarding should always be proportionate with the least intrusive response that will effectively manage risk.

 5.1 Commissioning support to providers